samuelmurray/rest-mash/README.md

 Some features could be tested with mocking, to speed up tests and not rely on third party APIs.

 ## References
-This project served as a practice for me, in Java, Maven and Spring Boot.
+This project served as an exercise for me, in Java, Maven, Spring Boot and Docker.
 I based the structure on two tutorials from spring.io: one on [building a REST service](https://spring.io/guides/gs/rest-service/) and one on [consuming an existing service](https://spring.io/guides/gs/consuming-rest/).